iamhrigved/learn-rust/README.md

 - These notes were written by me while I learned rust from the rust-lang's book

+- You should write your own code side-by-side, not just copy-paste 😒

 - If you find any mistakes, the issue page is always there ❤️

 - I will be adding more topics as I learn